-- 1. Illness or injury of the student or serious personal problems as verified by the RSCC Student Health Service, the attending physician, or a psychologist. - Necessary change in work schedule verified in writing by the student's employer. - 3.
-New employment as verified in writing by the employer. - NOTE: Students enrolled in Remedial/Developmental courses are not allowed to withdraw from these courses unless extenuating circumstances exist.
-Approval must be granted by the Associate Dean of Academic Development or a designee.
+- Illness or injury of the student or serious personal problems as verified by the RSCC Student Health Service, the attending physician, or a psychologist. - Necessary change in work schedule verified in writing by the student's employer. - 3.
+New employment as verified in writing by the employer.